‘Destiny’ Guide For Crota’s End Raid Changes And New Challenge Modes

-Destiny: Age of Triumph brings an upgraded and tweaked Crota’s End Raid to PlayStation 4 and Xbox One players.
-This guide will cover what those changes entail along with how to complete the new Challenge modes that were added.
+Destiny: Age of Triumph brought an upgraded and tweaked Crota’s End Raid to PlayStation 4 and Xbox One players.
+This guide will cover what those changes entail, along with how to complete the new Challenge modes that were added.

 Don’t expect any major changes to Crota’s End.
 The mechanics of the Raid remain much the same, but Bungie did add some tweaks to prevent players from trying to exploit their way through.
 The new Challenge modes for Ir Yut and Crota will only be active while Crota’s End is the featured Raid for the week.